birgerosterberg/groovebox/README.md

 ### **Trial and Error**

-During this project i have had the most problems with getting things working the same on mobile and desktop platforms, the biggest Throughout this project, I encountered several challenges in achieving consistent functionality across both mobile and desktop platforms.
+I encountered several challenges in achieving consistent functionality across both mobile and desktop platforms.
 My main hurdle was relying on the "responsive" mobile mode in the browser's development tools, mistakenly assuming it accurately simulated the behavior of actual mobile devices.
 This oversight resulted in numerous bugs that became apparent only when testing the deployed version on real devices.
-Fortunately, with the help of friends and family, I was able to identify any overlooked issues and make the necessary adjustments to improve the Groove Box's performance.
+Fortunately, with the help of friends and family, I was able to identify any overlooked issues and make the necessary adjustments to improve the Groove Box performance.

 ### **Issues**